 Mikhail Martchenko, PhDAssistant Professor

-Host - Pathogen Interactions, Infectious Diseases, Microbiology, Human Genetic Variation
+Host - Pathogen Interactions, Infectious Diseases, Human Genetics, Drug Discovery and Development

 Dr. Martchenko received his BS in biochemistry in 2002 from Concordia University (Montreal, Canada), and his PhD in biology in 2007 from McGill University.
-After completing his postdoctoral studies at Stanford University, he joined KGI as an Assistant Professor.
+After completing his postdoctoral studies at Stanford University School of Medicine, he joined KGI as an Assistant Professor.

 Dr. Martchenko is interested in studying infectious diseases and host - pathogen interactions.
-His current research investigates interactions of fungal as well as bacterial pathogens with human hosts.
+His current research searches for ways to treat and prevent anthrax and Candida infections.